 Hiking From the Southern Terminus

-- Plane – Fly into Las Vegas, and target Page, AZ or Kanab, AZ as your destination.
+- Plane – Fly into Las Vegas and target Page, AZ, or Kanab, AZ, as your destination.
 There is an Avis rental car location in Page, but call to confirm cars are available.
-There is also a small regional carrier (Contour Airlines) with inexpensive flights into Page but call to confirm.
-Page, AZ also has a daily flight to Flagstaff, AZ, so you have additional options for flights.
+There is also a small regional carrier (Contour Airlins) with inexpensive flights into Page but call to confirm.
+Page, AZ, also has a daily flight to Flagstaff, AZ, so you have additional options for flights.

 - Shuttle Services – there are several shuttle services.
-Grand Circle Tours and Kanab Tour Company are mentioned, with additional shuttle information found on the AZ Trails website shuttle page.
+Grand Circle Tours and Kanab Tour Company are mentioned, and additional shuttle information found on the AZ Trails website shuttle page.

 - Hitch Hiking – Getting a ride on US 89 is probably not difficult, but the last 10.2 miles along dirt roads may not be as easy.

 - Trail Angels – The AZT has a very active group of trail angels, so hikers may find it useful to reach out for a ride or other assistance if needed.
-A list of these trail angels can be found here over at the Arizona Trail website.
+A list of these trail angels can be found on the Arizona Trail website trail angles page.

 - Bus – Greyhound does not list direct stops in Kanab or Page at this time.